|Formerly:||Monastery of the Precious Blood|

-Charleswood celebrated its centenary as an officially recognized community in 2013, one hundred years after the Rural Municipality of Charleswood was incorporated on 15 February 1913.
+Charleswood celebrated its centenary as an officially recognized community in 2013, 100 years after the Rural Municipality of Charleswood was incorporated on February 15, 1913.
 The municipality was formed from portions of the Rural Municipality of Assiniboia and Parishes of Headingley and St. Charles that lay south of the river, while excluding territories held by the Town of Tuxedo and City of Winnipeg.
 The origin of the area’s moniker is uncertain.
 One likely source is the long-standing relationship the district had with its northern and more established neighbour across the Assiniboine River, St. Charles, to which it was connected by ferry crossings.
 The existence of convenient areas for Assiniboine River crossings was a key feature in the area’s early history, particularly at a location known as “The Passage” near the foot of the present Berkley Street, which connected on the north side to Rouge Road.
-This link is today commemorated by Kelly Landing Park.
-Cross-Assiniboine ferry services continued operation in Charleswood as late as 1948.
+This link is commemorated by Kelly Landing Park.
+Cross-Assiniboine ferry services operated in Charleswood until 1948.

-Another possibility derivation for the neighbourhood’s name is in honour of one of the sons of early Charleswood settler and developer Patrick H. Kelly.
-The elder Kelly, who emigrated to the region from Ontario in 1906, was a crucial figure in the Municipality’s growth.
-It was he who organized area residents in their request for separate civic status and it was he who hosted early council meetings in his store.
+Another possibility is that the neighbourhood was named in honour of one of the sons of early Charleswood settler and developer Patrick H. Kelly.
+The elder Kelly, who emigrated to the region from Ontario in 1906, was a crucial figure in the municipality’s growth.
+He organized area residents in their request for separate civic status and hosted early council meetings in his store.
 In addition, Kelly – who at one time held over 200 hectares (largely undeveloped bush) in the district – was responsible for building a general store and played a central role in establishing a post office and area school.
-He likewise was instrumental in convincing the Winnipeg Electric Railway Company to extend street railway service to the neighbourhood, a track which stretched as far west as Kelly’s store, near Beaverdam Creek and “The Passage.”
-The area was also served by the Grand Trunk Pacific Railway (later the Canadian National Railway) which operated a Pacific Junction station near the present site of Pacific Junction School (715 Cathcart Street) during the early twentieth century.
+He likewise was instrumental in convincing the Winnipeg Electric Railway Company to extend street railway service to the neighbourhood, a track that stretched as far west as Kelly’s store, near Beaverdam Creek and “The Passage.”
+The area was also served by the Grand Trunk Pacific Railway (later the Canadian National Railway), which operated a Pacific Junction station near the present site of Pacific Junction School (715 Cathcart Street) during the early twentieth century.

-The early years of Charleswood’s existence were dominated not by suburban housing but by farming.
+Charleswood’s early years were dominated not by suburban housing but by farming.
 The district had been surveyed into slender and long riverfront farm lots by the Hudson Bay Company in the 1850s.
 Local agriculture included a particular focus on mink ranching, with over 80 such facilities in the district, as well as dairy, poultry, market gardening and tobacco growing.
 During the 1910s the area was marketed as a potential residential locale by Huebach’s Company (developers of Tuxedo) as “Rydal.”
-Nevertheless, the full flush of such growth did not come until later.
-Advertisements from the 1930s demonstrate a hybrid community, publicizing the potential purchase of plots for either market garden or home development purposes.
+The full flush of such growth did not come until later.
+Advertisements from the 1930s demonstrate a hybrid community, publicizing the potential purchase of lots for either market garden or home development purposes.

-It was after the Second World War that the suburban growth of Charleswood truly got underway.
+After the Second World War, Charleswood's suburban growth truly got underway.
 The post-war years saw the development of a number of areas, including the Marlton and Varsity View districts and Roblin Park subdivision.
-The latter of these was funded by the Veteran’s Land Act of 1942, which provided loans of up to $6,000 to veterans who wished to construct their own homes.
-By 1948, veterans occupied 250 of Charleswood's 800 homes.
+The latter was funded by the Veteran’s Land Act of 1942, which provided loans of up to $6,000 to veterans who wished to build their own homes.
+By 1948, veterans lived in 250 of Charleswood's 800 homes.

 Development during the post-war years was rapid.
-The ten years before 1951 saw a 90 per cent increase in population, reaching 3,680.
-By 1966 the municipality's population had reached 7,334; the five years after that the area’s population again nearly doubled, with an 14,000 residents by 1971.
-Land-use statistics tell a similar story: in 1948, 90 per cent of Charleswood’s territory was engaged in agriculture; by 1971, only 65 per cent was so used, a number that would decline quite a bit further in the proceeding decade.
-Indeed, the area experienced strong 1970s growth saw over 7,500 homes built during a ten-year span.
+The 10 years before 1951 saw a 90-per-cent increase in population, reaching 3,680.
+By 1966 the municipality's population was 7,334, and in the five years after that the area’s population again nearly doubled, with 14,000 residents by 1971.
+Land-use statistics tell a similar story: in 1948, 90 per cent of Charleswood’s territory was engaged in agriculture; by 1971, only 65 per cent was, and that number declined further in the proceeding decade.
+The area experienced strong 1970s growth, with more than 7,500 homes built during a 10-year span.

 4,947 square feet